 With a bustling port docked by gleaming cruise liners, Bahamas’ capital is a vibrant welcoming mat for those hoping to explore the islands.
-A short walk down streets lined by pastel colour colonial houses, and you’ll encounter both old world charm and authentic island culture.
-From sampling regional-style food at Arawak Cay to shaking things up at a Junkanoo “rush out,” here are the top 8 things to do in Nassau:
+From sampling regional-style food at Arawak Cay to shaking things up at a Junkanoo “rush out,” here are the top 7 things to do in Nassau:

 Feel the rush at a Junkanoo Festival

-An energetic street parade carried out by dancers in flashy, ornate costumes, Junkanoo Festival descended from the islands’ slavery and plantation days.
-The celebration ignites Bay Street with bombastic performances, drumbeats, blasts of brass instrument and cowbells twice a year on Boxing Day and New Year’s Eve.
+An energetic street parade carried out by dancers in flashy, ornate costumes: Junkanoo Festival.
+The celebration ignites Bay Street with bombastic performances, drumbeats, blasts of brass instruments and cowbells twice a year on Boxing Day and New Year’s Eve.
 You can experience the dazzling “rush” just after midnight when marchers begin strutting down the street in their elaborate, handmade outfits.
 There are also mini “rush outs” popping up throughout the week at popular resorts, hotels, and restaurants.

 Adventure at Aquaventure